Assessment Procedure for the Request for Reconsideration Process

 Who can file a Request for Reconsideration?

-The Assessment Act specifies that the owner of a property or person who has received or would be entitled to receive a notice of assessment may request MPAC to reconsider their assessment.
+The Assessment Act specifies that the owner of a property or person who has received or would be entitled to receive a Property Assessment Notice may request MPAC to reconsider their assessment.
 [Section 39.1 (1)]

 This definition includes:

 - a person who has received a Property Assessment Notice;